Akshay-Sisodia/DocuGenius/README.md

-# DocuGenius - AI Documentation Generator
+# DocuGenius - AI Documentation Generator MCP

 DocuGenius is a powerful tool that uses advanced AI to automatically generate comprehensive documentation from your code.
-It supports both GitHub repositories and individual code snippets, making it versatile for various documentation needs.
+It's designed as a Machine Coding Protocol (MCP) server that integrates with development environments to provide documentation generation services.

 ## Features

 - **GitHub Repository Processing**: Generate documentation for entire GitHub repositories
 - **Code Snippet Documentation**: Document individual code snippets with support for multiple programming languages
-- **Modern Web Interface**: Built with Streamlit for a clean and intuitive user experience
+- **MCP Integration**: Easy integration with development environments like Cursor
 - **Markdown Output**: Generated documentation in markdown format for easy integration with existing documentation systems
 - **Multiple Language Support**: Supports documentation generation for:
   - JavaScript